 Like Cynthia and Tom Rosicki, the inspired founders of Sparkling Pointe, Gilles is deeply convinced that Long Island offers a uniquely suited terroir.
 “Compared to California, Gilles says with a wink, Long Island is ‘cool’, and this is precisely why Champagne grapes flourish so well here!”.
 Gilles’ dream and ambition is, as he jokingly puts it, “to make New York and Long Island sparkle” a feat that rising Sparking Pointe is in fact, already well on its way to accomplish.
 At the prestigious 2009 San Francisco Chronicle wine competition, their 2000 Brut Seduction outclassed the reputable Californian French-rooted competition with a Best of Class and Sweepstake winner award that squarely put Long Island on the world map of sparkling wines for the very first time!

 Gilles currently lives on the North fork of Long Island with his two children and wife, an MIT graduate and university professor.
 He has been serving as a community adviser for the Brookhaven National Laboratory since 2006.

 11am – 6pm Saturday

 (Check Visit/Closures Tab for Private Event Abbreviated Hours and Full Day Closures)

 Reservations required for buses, limos, and groups of 6 or more

-Please Note: The Reservation and Events Department is open Monday – Friday (Closed Saturday & Sunday)
+Please Note: The Office, Reservation, and Events Department is open Monday – Friday (Closed Saturday & Sunday)